Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADUser.md

 ```

 ### -StreetAddress
-Specifies the user's street address.
+The street address of the user's place of business

 ```yaml
 Type: String